Designing Visual Effects Shots

 As the fundamentals of this project is based off portrait photos, we first needed to be taught how to use a camera.
 I have my own camera so do have some previous experience, but it was refreshing going over a lot of stuff which I had forgotten.

-- higher ISO = more sensitivity = more light
+- ISO: the sensitivity (like sunglasses)- higher ISO = more sensitivity = more light

 - a high ISO will also make the image more grainy, whereas a low ISO will appear more ‘clean’

-- Low aperture (open) = more light and shallow DOF.
+- Aperture: how much light is being let through. - Low aperture (open) = more light and shallow DOF.

 - High aperture (closed) = less light and sharper background

-High Aperture Low Aperture
+- High Aperture

-- If someone is moving fast and you want a clean image(without blur) you want high shutter speed
+- Shutter speed: the length of time the camera shutter is open- If someone is moving fast and you want a clean image(without blur) you want high shutter speed

 - a high shutter speed also allows less light